 Welcome to our beautiful sunny island!
 I promise you, you will love it here.
 But there are some things you need to keep in mind!
-Click here for the best tips, from a local, to help make your life in Malta a bit easier
+So you’re moving to Malta?
+Here’s everything you need to know!

 Hello & welcome back to my blog!

 Malta is an excellent place to live in and I decided to give you some top tips from a local who was born here and has been living here for 23 years.